RiadhAdrani/slick-portfolio-svelte/README.md

 If you want to use the template as it is, you can :

-- update `src/lib/params.ts` with your data.
+- update files in `src/lib/data` with your data.
 - update `src/lib/index.scss` for custom styling.
 - update `static/favicon.ico` to customize the tab's icon.